 But you'd never know that by looking inside of Google Analytics.
 SEO would be so much easier if Google shared keyword data.

-This makes Google Analytics keyword reports mostly useless.
+A lack of keyword data makes Google Analytics keyword reports mostly useless.

-As you can see from the report below, almost 97% of our keyword data at Jeffalytics is “(not provided)!”
+As you can see from the report below, almost 97% of our keyword data at Jeffalytics is “(not provided)”!
 Like I said, useless.

-Where else can we look to get our Keyword data back?
+Where else can we look to get our keyword data back?

 Google Analytics Search Console reports